On May 1st 1997, a general election took place in the UK. It was won by the Labour Party after 18 years of Conservative Government (1979-1997).

 - the abolition of poindings and warrant sales.

-This old law obsolete concerned people who had too many debts and could not pay the loans back.
+This old law concerned people who had too many debts and could not pay the loans back.
 The company to whom money was owed could easily seize the property of those people.

 - tuition fees.